maksimok93/UITestingWithRSpec/README.md

-│   ├── spec_helper.rb        &lt;= Entry point for all support code for specs ├── tests_data                &lt;= Test data for parameterized tests ├── .rubocop.yml              &lt;= Rubocop config file (to enable/disable certain rules/checks) ├── constants.rb              &lt;= Static strings that used as arguments in automated tests ├── Gemfile                   &lt;= Describe gem dependencies for current project ├── locators.rb               &lt;= References to a corresponding element on the actual web page ├── Rakefile.rb               &lt;= Specify Rake tasks and describe dependencies ├── README.md                 &lt;= This file which documents the project.
+│   ├── spec_helper.rb        &lt;= Entry point for all support code for specs ├── tests_data                &lt;= Test data for parameterized tests ├── .rubocop.yml              &lt;= Rubocop config file (to enable/disable certain rules/checks) ├── constants.rb              &lt;= Static strings that are used as arguments in automated tests ├── Gemfile                   &lt;= Describes gem dependencies for current project ├── locators.rb               &lt;= References to a corresponding element on the actual web page ├── Rakefile.rb               &lt;= Specifies Rake tasks and describes dependencies ├── README.md
 </code></pre>

-<h2>Technologies</h2>
+<h2>Libraries</h2>
 <p>The following main tools are used in this project:</p>
 <ul>
 <li>Capybara</li>